git-town/git-town/README.md

 ## git sync

-_Syncronizes the current feature branch with the rest of the world._
+_Syncronizes the current branch with the rest of the world._

 This works even when you are in the middle of coding, with uncommitted changes in your workspace.